Quan Nguyen

 As a programmer, I really like creating automated programs and plenty there, it looks magic.

-name sounded like "Holy sh!t, I finally found it"
+name sounded like "Holy sh!t, I finally found it" with your surprised face.

 I built backend app and whenever I finished coding for any task, and all had to perform the step below to deploy my code on docker hub.

-docker build -t IMAGE_NAME:IMAGE_TAG .
+- Docker build with - docker build -t IMAGE_NAME:IMAGE_TAG .

 So, I look to CICD as a savior for my problem as a clever way from now.